The work of a management consultant is not for the faint of heart.

 Clear brand positioning, developed early with Select Advisors Institute.

-Relentless execution—tracking, pivoting, and scaling systems.
+Relentless execution—tracking, pivoting, and scaling systems with a 9-person in-house team

 That mix turned a 20-person practice into a 100-person national firm in five years.